synlogic/modbot-for-discord/README.md

 # THIS IS OUTDATED, DO NOT USE
-Discord.py has since been rewritten and does all of this on its own but way better.
-This code is also bad (I was new to programming when I wrote it)  **THAT MEANS DON'T USE THIS**.
+Discord.py has since been rewritten and does all of this on its own but way better.  **THAT MEANS DON'T USE THIS**.
 I'm only keeping this up for my own history's sake.

 # ModBot Discord Bot
 A Modular bot that allows you to easily and simply create commands using python.